jpcano/jpcano.github.io/src/content/blog/elektor-stm32-edge-ai-contest.md

 ## Roadmap

-The project will start as soon as the STM32N6570-DK Discovery Kit arrives (fingers crossed).
+The project will start as soon as the STM32N6570-DK Discovery Kit arrives (🤞).

 1. Set up the development tools and toolchains to run a basic Model Zoo demo on the board.
 1. Explore the demos and examples available in the STM model zoo as well as the case studies.